Phonics and Early Reading

 What is Read Write Inc?

 Read Write Inc (RWI) is a systematic synthetics phonics programme (SSP) which aims to help all children learn to read fluently and at speed so they can focus on developing their skills in comprehension, vocabulary and spelling.
 The programme is designed for children aged 4-7 years old.
-However, we recognise as a school that due to the educational impact of lockdowns over the last two academic school years, this programme will most likely be continued beyond age 7 to ensure that our child have secure phonic knowledge and that there are no gaps which could later become barriers to their reading fluency.
+However, we recognise as a school that some children will take a little a longer to develop their phonological awareness and fluency in reading, so your child will continue to be taught the RWI programme until they are assessed as able to graduate.

 How will RWI be taught to my child?